 - "Tucking in" and giving comfort items like stuffed animals or blankets

 - Briefly discussing the events for the next day

 This last step will differ, depending on whether you are a working parent or a stay at home parent.
-I'm a stay at home mom, so certain daily activities can vary.
-That's why I prepare my daughter by telling her about any appointments, people who will be visiting, stores we will be going to, classes she will be attending, etc.
+I was a stay at home mom, so certain daily activities were more varied.
+That's why I prepared my daughter by telling her about any appointments, people who will be visiting, stores we will be going to, classes she will be attending, etc.